A lot of people ask us this question and this is normally followed up with another, ‘which one is better?’.

 The main feature of an orangery is its robustness.
 As it is built of brick, it acts as a much more permanent addition to your home.
 For this reason, orangeries generally add more to your properties value than a conservatory would.

-Another great benefit of an orangery is that it is more versatile.
-The extra space created is easily accessible and can be used for anything, like a new kitchen, a play room, or even to grow fruit if that is what you want.
+Another great benefit of an orangery is that it is more versatility.
+The extra space created is easily accessible and can be used for almost anything, like a new kitchen, a play room, or even to grow fruit if that is your wish.

 Conservatories became very popular in the 19th Century as glass production increased.
 The Crystal Palace is a good example of why they began to overshadow orangeries (for a while at least).